charlstown/cookie-python/docs/user-guide/help.md

 # Help Wanted

 This repository does provide the required installation instructions to run it by your own.
-Altough feel free to contact me on following channels to get support.
+Altough feel free to contact me on the following channels to get support.

 If you think your question is related with a bug or some type of malfunction you can [open an issue](https://github.com/charlstown/py-template/issues) and follow the [contribute section](/dev-guide/contribute/) on the dev-guide to understand how to do it.